-This is a typical technical support scam website which is designed with a purpose to trick visitors into calling the provided number and then paying money for the offered supposedly legitimate (unnecessary) remote technical support.
-As a rule, users do not visit such pages intentionally, they get opened through other untrustworthy pages, deceptive advertisements or by installed potentially unwanted applications (PUAs).
+This is a typical technical support scam website, which is designed to trick visitors into calling the provided number and then paying for supposedly legitimate (and unnecessary) remote technical support.
+Generally, people do not visit these web pages intentionally - they are opened through other untrusted pages, deceptive advertisements or by installed potentially unwanted applications (PUAs).

-As written in this scam website, the account was suspended due to some suspicious activity on the network related to installed malware and/or attempts to access the account from a different location.
-To solve the problem visitors are asked to call the provided number (+1-844 396 7296) immediately.
-Also, visitors are warned not to try to log into the account without getting a confirmation that is safe from a technician.
-As a rule, when scammers are contacted (called), they offer a supposedly legitimate technical support service and ask to be paid for it.
-In other cases they ask users to install some Remote Administration Tool (RAT) on their computers so they could access and control them remotely.
-Typically, they use RATs to steal sensitive information (e.g., login credentials, credit card details) or infect computers with some malware (e.g., ransomware, Trojan).
-In one way or another, technical support scam websites (or other similar pages) can never be trusted, they should be always ignored.
-If such website cannot be closed normally, then it can be done by ending the browser process in Task Manager.
-Although, that page (previously closed session) should not be reopened while opening a browser again.
+As stated in this scam website, the account was suspended due to "some suspicious activity" on the network relating to installed malware and/or attempts to access the account from a different location.
+To solve the problem, visitors are asked to call the provided number (+1-844 396 7296) immediately.
+Also, visitors are warned not to try to log into the account without getting a confirmation that is safe to do so from a technician.
+Generally, when scammers are contacted (called), they offer a supposedly legitimate technical support service and ask to be paid for it.
+In other cases, they ask users to install a Remote Administration Tool (RAT) onto their computers so that they can access and control them remotely.
+Typically, they use RATs to steal sensitive information (e.g., login credentials, credit card details) or infect computers with malware (e.g., ransomware, Trojans).
+Note that technical support scam websites (or other similar pages) can never be trusted and should be ignored.
+If the website cannot be closed normally, end the browser process in Task Manager.
+The previously closed session (web page) should not be reopened when running the browser again.

-It is common that technical support scams (and other untrustworthy pages) get opened by browsers because there is some PUA installed on them.
-It is worthwhile to mention that such apps can be designed to collect browsing data like IP addresses, entered search queries, addresses of visited pages, geolocations, and/or even personal, sensitive details.
-The problem with it is that their developers could sell gathered information to third parties (potentially cyber criminals) or misuse it to generate revenue in other ways.
-In such case users may become victims of identity theft, experience problems related to browsing safety, online privacy, etc. Also, a PUA can be designed to serve coupons, banners, surveys, coupons and/or other ads.
-Quite often such ads are designed to open questionable pages, in some cases they can even execute scripts designed to download or even install some PUA.
+Commonly, technical support scams (and other untrusted web pages) are opened by browsers due to installed PUAs.
+Note that these apps can be designed to collect browsing data such as IP addresses, entered search queries, addresses of visited pages, geolocations, and even personal, sensitive details.
+The developers sell gathered information to third parties (potentially, cyber criminals) or misuse it to generate revenue in other ways.
+Users might thus become victims of identity theft, experience problems relating to browsing safety, online privacy, etc. Furthermore, PUAs can serve coupons, banners, surveys, coupons and other ads.
+These ads often open dubious web pages and, in some cases, can even execute scripts designed to download or even install PUAs.